giovanniboscu/continuous-section-field/README.md

 | 17 | **Section Q_na** | $Q_{na}$ | Total Statical Moment at Neutral Axis (for $\tau$ shear) |
 | 18 | **Stiffness Shape** | Matrix | Dimensionality of the Sectional Stiffness Matrix $[K]$ |

 ---

-## Target Applications & Use Cases

-**CSF** is designed for specialist engineering scenarios where standard "piecewise-prismatic" approximations are insufficient or inefficient.

-### Wind Energy (Offshore & Onshore)
-High-fidelity modeling of tapered steel or concrete towers.
-Since CSF captures the continuous variation of the section, it provides more accurate natural frequency (eigenvalue) analysis and mass distribution, which are critical for aero-elastic stability.
-* **Benefit**: Reduces the number of elements needed for a full tower model while increasing precision.

-### Complex Infrastructure & Bridges
-Ideal for bridge piers with non-standard geometries (e.g., transitioning from a rectangular base to a circular or elliptical top) or bridge decks with variable depth.
-* **Benefit**: Exact stiffness matrix generation for "Organic" or non-catalog shapes.

-### Academic Research & Software Development
-A "plug-and-play" mechanical engine for researchers developing new FEM codes, non-linear solvers, or optimization algorithms.
-* **Benefit**: Avoids rewriting the complex geometric integration and statical moment logic from scratch.
----
 ## 6. Model Validation: Circular Hollow Section
 <br>